Union Budget progressive, say BJP members in LS | Politics

 BJP member Tejasvi Surya on Friday hailed the Union Budget as progressive that laid the foundation for fast-paced development as India marches ahead to the centenary year of its Independence.

-Participating in the discussion on the Union Budget in the Lok Sabha, Surya said his home state Karnataka had benefited the most from budgetary allocations under nine years of Prime Minister Narendra Modi and improved road, rail and air connectivity in the state.
+Participating in the discussion on the Union Budget in the Lok Sabha, Surya said his home state Karnataka had benefited the most from budgetary allocations under nine years of Prime Minister Narendra Modi's tenure and improved road, rail and air connectivity in the state.

 Surya, the Lok Sabha member from Bengaluru South, spoke largely in Kannada and focussed his speech on the allocation for Karnataka, where assembly elections are due in May.

-He lashed out at the previous Congress regimes and accused the main opposition party for ''ignoring'' development projects in Karnataka for decades.
+He lashed out at the previous Congress regimes and accused the main opposition party of ignoring development projects in Karnataka for decades.

 He also thanked Finance Minister Nirmala Sitharaman for making the highest allocation for development of railways in Karnataka.